 - Free educational apps for kids ages 0-13

 - How to handle a tantrum as told by experienced preschool teachers

 - Guide to having a baby in Singapore

 1. Wake up earlier to work on difficult tasks or projects

-Office life might have gotten you accustomed to a peaceful, air-conditioned 8 hours in the office and 1 blissful hour of lunch, but working from home with your child or children will sink you back into the tumultuous months of your maternity and paternity leave.
+Office life might have gotten you accustomed to a peaceful, air-conditioned eight hours in the office and one blissful hour of lunch, but working from home with kids will sink you back into the tumultuous months of your maternity or paternity leave.

 2. Plan easy daily meals ahead of time and prep the ingredients needed night before